 Color values most commonly follow 3 models, each based on medium (digital or print) and how colors are mixed and presented:

-The process of finding color value will vary from program to program, however typically you can highlight the text or item, click on the program's color option, and locate the color value.
+The process of finding color value will vary by program, however typically you can highlight the text or item, click on the program's color option, and locate the color value.

 In Microsoft programs, you can find the RGB color value by highlighting the item, selecting the color drop-down from the "Format" tab, selecting “More Colors,” and clicking the “Custom” tab.